omeravr/counter-service/README.md

 ### Reverting Changes
 If you need to revert the deployment, follow these steps to clean up the Helm deployment and associated AWS resources.

+## Using Cleanup Workflow
+Using the Cleanup Workflow
+A dedicated GitHub Actions workflow has been created to handle the cleanup of resources.
+You can trigger this workflow manually.

+1. Navigate to the Actions Tab:
+     Go to the Actions tab in your GitHub repository.

+2. Select the Cleanup Workflow:
+     Select the "Cleanup Resources" workflow from the list of workflows.

+3. Run Workflow:
+     Click on the "Run workflow" button and provide any required inputs if prompted.
+This will manually trigger the cleanup workflow.

+### Manual
 1. Delete the Helm Deployment
 To uninstall the Helm release: helm uninstall counter-service -n counter-service